SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 Multiple trailing closures in LangRef is an error, and so is the trailing typecast, per [Contributor 6004] 2014-03-04 email.
+   Not documenting those in the prose or grammar even though they happen to still work.

 .. _Expressions_InitializerExpression: